Skip to main content

 • If a student passes all 3 exams — they become a Candidate

-• If a student passes 2 out of 3 exams and fails one exam — they need only re-take one exam by either sitting for an oral exam 2 weeks after the original exam or taking the written exam at the next available QE testing date.
+• If a student passes 2 out of 3 exams and fails one exam — they need only re-take one exam at the next available QE testing date.
 Students may not switch subjects after failing a QE.

 • If a student fails 2 exams out of 3 — they are considered to fail.
 They must take all 3 of the written exam at the next available QE testing date.
 Students may not switch subjects after failing a QE.